coding-paul/apex-addition/README.md

 A guide on how to download and install **VSCode** can be found [here](https://www.gitkraken.com/blog/vs-code-download)<br/>
 Also the extention python is needed.

+### Tesseract

+Can be downloaded from the GitHub by UB Mannheim [here](https://github.com/tesseract-ocr/tesseract/releases/download/5.5.0/tesseract-ocr-w64-setup-5.5.0.20241111.exe), install it and save your path if you choose to install it on a different directory then the default local installment

 ### Apex Legends

 A guide on how to download and install **Apex Legends** can be found [here](https://www.hp.com/us-en/shop/tech-takes/how-to-play-apex-legends-on-pc)